amyhupe/amyhupe.co.uk/src/weeknotes/weeknote-19.md

 description: Getting to grips with a new design system, learning to say no, and a visit from my old friend, imposter syndrome.
 ---

-2 weeks ago I started a 3 month contract with Babylon Health, product managing its design system, Babylon DNA.
+2 weeks ago I started a 3 month contract with Babylon Health, product managing its design system.
 Before that, I was working as a Senior Content Designer on the GOV.UK Design System.

 Starting this contract represented a number of pretty big transitions.
 For example, I’ve gone from: